mariarykova/frontend-hiring-task-secret-snake-game/README.md

 Thank you for applying for a frontend role with Fluidity Money!

-In this task to test your Typescript React capabilities, you are expected to create a webapp with functionality similar to the following over a weekend:
+In this task to test your Typescript NextJS capabilities, you are expected to create a webapp with functionality similar to the following over a weekend:

 ![Example mock](mock.png)

-You must use Typescript and React to implement your solution for this task.
+You must use Typescript and NextJS to implement your solution for this task.
 You may use as many tools as you are comfortable with that don't detract from an honest skills assessment.